larobitrumpet/linux-cli/USAGE.md

 `protonvpn c -r`

 There are several other variables to keep in mind when you want to connect to the “fastest” server.
 You can connect to the fastest server in a country, the fastest Secure Core server, the fastest P2P-enabled server, or the fastest Tor server.
+You can also cannect to a random server in a country, a random Secure Core server, a random P2P-enabled server, or a random Tor server by using the `--random` or `-r`.

 Fastest server in a country (replace UK with the code of the desired country, e.g. `US` for USA, `JP` for Japan, `AU` for Australia, etc.):

 `protonvpn c --cc UK`

+Random server in a country:

+`protonvpn c --cc UK --random`

 Fastest Secure Core server:

 `protonvpn c --sc`

+Random Secure Core server:

+`protonvpn c --sc --random`

 Fastest P2P/torrent server:

 `protonvpn c --p2p`

+Random P2P/torrent server:

+`protonvpn c --p2p --random`

 Fastest Tor server:

 `protonvpn c --tor`

+Random Tor server:

+`protonvpn c --tor --random`

 All connection methods (except the interactive menu) can be used with the `-p` flag to choose a transmission protocol.
 Possible values are either `TCP` or `UDP`.
 If that flag is not used, your connection will use the default transmission protocol you specified during the initialization: